 In August 2018, twelve asylum seekers from El Salvador, Guatemala, and Honduras filed a lawsuit in district court challenging Sessions’ decision and the policy memorandum.
 In December 2018, the district court ruled in the plaintiffs’ favor and permanently enjoined the government from applying these new policies.
 The government then appealed to the D.C.
 Circuit, and CAC filed an amici curiae on behalf of current members of Congress and bipartisan former members of Congress in support of those challenging the new Trump Administration rules.

-Our brief makes two major points.
-First, the Attorney General’s new rule is at odds with the text and history of the Refugee Act.
+Our brief made two major points.
+First, the Attorney General’s new rules are at odds with the text and history of the Refugee Act.
 When Congress passed that law in 1980, it deliberately included the phrase “particular social group” because it was broad enough to encompass asylum claims arising from unique social and political dynamics in individual countries.
-The Attorney General’s new rule, which effectively imposes a categorical bar on asylum claims related to domestic and gang violence, regardless of social context and the individual circumstances of each case, violates the Refugee Act.
+The Attorney General’s new rules, which effectively impose a categorical bar on asylum claims related to domestic and gang violence, regardless of social context and the individual circumstances of each case, violates the Refugee Act.

 August 1, 2019

 CAC files amicus brief in the D.C.
 CircuitD.C.
 Cir.
 Amici Br.